-This year, James has worked with Manchester City of Literature to create content for a creative care package sent to vulnerable young people; produced a writing workshop exercise video for New Writing North’s Young Writers Summer programme; and delivered an online workshop on writing arts criticism for The Writing Squad.
+In 2020, James worked with Manchester City of Literature to create content for a creative care package sent to vulnerable young people; produced a writing workshop exercise video for New Writing North’s Young Writers Summer programme; and delivered an online workshop on writing arts criticism for The Writing Squad.

 In 2019, James wrote and performed Prince Gorge, a musical theatre performance in which Prince George of Cambridge grows up to become a Queer cult leader.
 In the summer he worked with Manchester International Festival on their Creative Critics programme, working with a group of young people to develop their critical thinking about art and write pieces of criticism of work at the Festival.

 In 2018, James was First Story writer-in-residence at Hull College, working with students to foster their confidence as writers and produce a published anthology of their work.
 He was also commissioned by the Royal Exchange Theatre to conduct an Artistic Evaluation of their Open Exchange Network programme of artist support.